cardstack/cardstack-documentation/guides/data/grants.md

+Grants are the main way to define authorization roles for Cardstack data.
+Authorization controls what kinds of data are allowed to be returned to which groups of users.

 A grant is a combination of:
 - a **who** group that is receiving permissions
 - one or more **permissions** (may-read-resource, may-write-fields, etc)